What Is Supportive Housing?

-We believe that differences are made when a resident’s story changes.
+We see the impact when a resident’s story changes.
 Stories of moving away from feelings of shame and stigma and towards feelings of dignity and hope, from a life of chaos and fear to a life of stability and safety, from unrelenting isolation to a sense of community.

 House of Compassion’s model of care greatly minimizes the risk to our residents of experiencing homelessness and/or institutionalization and helps to reduce the use of costly systems, such as hospital emergency rooms.
-The care that we provide also allows for residents to age in the community where appropriate supports can be provided.
+The care that we provide also allows for residents to age in the community where round-the clock support can be provided.

-Finally, we help to create welcoming and diverse neighbourhoods by demonstrating a model for successful community integration and one which fosters positive relationships to and with the broader community.
+Finally, we help to create welcoming and diverse neighbourhoods by demonstrating a model for positive community development and integration.

 Copyright © 2023 House of Compassion - All Rights Reserved.